syncfusion-content/xamarin.android-docs/xamarin-android/SfKanban/Workflows.md

 # Workflows

-This feature is used to define the flow of the card transitions from one state to another state.
-You need to create an instance of [`KanbanWorkflow`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow.html) class and add it to [`SfKanban.Workflows`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.SfKanban~Workflows.html) property to define the workflow for each column.
-The [`KanbanWorkflow`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow.html) contains the following properties to define the source category and target categories.
+This feature is used to define the flow of card transition from one state to another.
+Create an instance of [`KanbanWorkflow`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow.html) class and add it to the [`SfKanban.Workflows`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.SfKanban~Workflows.html) property to define the workflow for each column.
+The [`KanbanWorkflow`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow.html) contains the following properties to define the source category and target categories:

-* [`Category`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow~Category.html)            - Used to define the source category/state.
+* [`Category`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow~Category.html): Defines the source category/state.
-* [`AllowedTransitions`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow~AllowedTransitions.html)  - Used to define the list of categories/states, the card with the state specified in KanbanWorkflow.Category is allowed to transit.
+* [`AllowedTransitions`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfKanban.Android~Syncfusion.SfKanban.Android.KanbanWorkflow~AllowedTransitions.html): Defines a list of categories/states.
+The card with the state specified in KanbanWorkflow.Category is allowed to transit.

-The following code example describes the workflow functionality.
+The following code sample demonstrates the workflow functionality.

 {% highlight C# %}